eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

    Next, you should create the necessary environment to make your job run correctly.
-   This often means include the same set of steps that you do to run your application locally on your sbatch script, things like export environmental variables, create or delete files and directory structures, etc.
+   This often means include the same set of steps that you do to run your application locally on your sbatch script, things like export environment variables, create or delete files and directory structures, etc.
    Remember a Slurm script is a shell script.